By CENTAUR PHARMACEUTICALS PVT LTD

 Missed a Dose

-- Never take a double dose of this medicine to compensate for the missed one
+- Do not take a double dose of this medicine to compensate for the missed one.
+Do not stop taking Gravidox Tablet without consulting your doctor.

 Frequently Asked Questions (FAQs)